 You’re sitting quietly reading a book when you hear a dog barking outside.
 Your rabbit hears it too and immediately goes on the alert.
 Your little bunny has their ears forward and almost looks like they’re ready to run, when all of a sudden you hear a loud THUMP!
+Despite what you may have seen on cartoons as a kid, rabbits do not thump as a form of affection or as a mating behavior.

 Whatever the reason may be, a rabbit thump can be a very jarring sound.
 It’s like a big, fat book just got slammed onto the ground.
 All of a sudden your quiet little bunny is the noisiest one in the room.
 Sometimes a rabbit will thump just once and be done, but they can also thump continuously, causing a big disruption in your afternoon (or sometimes sleep).
 I will teach you what to do when your rabbit starts thumping up a storm so that they will be happy and you can go back to enjoying a quiet home.